 German cuisine brings to mind the aroma of sausages (it is thought there are more than 1500 kinds of German sausage), dumplings in a hearty stew, herbed meatloaf, and delectable roasts of pork.
-These hearty dishes are still found throughout Germany, but restaurants are also offering lighter fare along with regional meats.
-In Munich you will find a range of international foods, along with the city's renowned wine cellars and beer gardens where you can find traditional Bavarian dishes.
+These hearty dishes are still found throughout Germany, but restaurants are also offering lighter fare along with regional meals.
+Along with the international selections a seaport like Hamburg is bound to offer, you'll find some distinctly regional taste treats.